 In many ways, On The Town is the perfect show for McOnie.
 The 1944 musical was based on a ballet, Fancy Free, created by Jerome Robbins, that also used music by Bernstein and had proved a hit for the American Ballet Theatre.
 The musical theatre version keeps many dance scenes and involves several ballet numbers.
 In that way it’s similar to An American In Paris, which runs in the West End this year.

 Using book and lyrics by Betty Comden and Adolph Green, On The Town recreates the hijinks of three American sailors.
 They have 24-hour shore leave in New York during the Second World War.
 And they’re looking for some girls to have a good time with and a chance to let their hair down.

-Strictly Come Dancing 2016 finalist Danny Mac leads the cast, along with Jeremy Taylor and Fred Haig.
+Strictly Come Dancing 2016 finalist Danny Mac leads the cast, along with Jeremy Taylor and Jacob Maynard.
 Lizzy Connolly, who starred in The Wild Party and Vanities The Musical joins them.
 Siena Kelly, Miriam-Teak Lee, Maggie Steed, Naoko Mori, Rodney Earl Clarke and Mark Heenehan also star.

 On The Town includes the iconic songs New York, New York, Lonely Town and I Can Cook, Too.
 A film adaptation was also made in 1949.